isaac-sim/IsaacAutomator/README.md

 Tip: Run `./deploy-alicloud --help` to see more options.

-GPU-accelerated instances with NVIDIA A100, A10 and T4 GPUs are supported.
-You can find the complete list of instance types, availability and pricing at <https://www.alibabacloud.com/help/en/ecs/user-guide/gpu-accelerated-compute-optimized-and-vgpu-accelerated-instance-families-1>.
+GPU-accelerated instances with NVIDIA A100, A10, and T4 GPUs are supported.
+You can find the complete list of instance types, availability, and pricing at <https://www.alibabacloud.com/help/en/ecs/user-guide/gpu-accelerated-compute-optimized-and-vgpu-accelerated-instance-families-1>.
 Please note that vGPU instances are not supported.

 ### Connecting to Deployed Instances